 In 1997, Jim applied for a certificate to provide a Stehekin-based ferry service between points on Lake Chelan.
 Not surprisingly, the incumbent ferry operator, Lake Chelan Boat Company, protested Jim’s application.
 In August 1998, after a hearing that saw 18 witnesses testify, the WUTC denied a certificate, finding a lack of evidence that Lake Chelan Boat Company failed to provide “reasonable and adequate service.”
 Revealing the protectionist nature of the public convenience and necessity requirement, the WUTC found it particularly problematic that Jim’s proposed service would “tak[e] business from Lake Chelan Boat Company.”

-Frustrated that he and Jim had been repeatedly thwarted by the anti-competitive ferry regulations, Cliff sent a letter in February 2009 to the governor and state legislators describing the need for competition on Lake Chelan, explaining the problems created by the public convenience and necessity requirement, and urging them to eliminate or relax the requirement.
-That spring, the Legislature directed the WUTC to conduct a study and report on the regulatory scheme governing ferry service on Lake Chelan.21
+Frustrated that he and Jim had been repeatedly thwarted by the anticompetitive ferry regulations, Cliff sent a letter in February 2009 to the governor and state legislators describing the need for competition on Lake Chelan, explaining the problems created by the public convenience and necessity requirement, and urging them to eliminate or relax the requirement.
+That spring, the Legislature directed the WUTC to conduct a study and report on the regulatory scheme governing ferry service on Lake Chelan.

 The WUTC’s self-serving report amounted to little more than a fox’s report on how to guard a hen house.

-Realizing that the state is more concerned with protecting established interests than fostering economic freedom and opportunity, Jim and Cliff have now decided to pull anchor and navigate the federal courts to protect their right—and the right of every American—to pursue an honest calling free from protectionist interference by the government.
-They have teamed with the Institute for Justice to challenge Washington’s “public convenience and necessity” requirement under the Privileges or Immunities Clause of the Fourteenth Amendment.
+Realizing that the state is more concerned with protecting established interests than fostering economic freedom and opportunity, Jim and Cliff decided to pull anchor and navigate the federal courts to protect their right—and the right of every American—to pursue an honest calling free from protectionist interference by the government.
+They teamed with the Institute for Justice to challenge Washington’s public convenience and necessity requirement under the Privileges or Immunities Clause of the 14th Amendment.

 Restoring Economic Liberty through Judicial Engagement